fbraun4358/drools-default-interfaces-bug2/README.md

-# drools-serialization-bug-2
+# drools-executable-model-bug
-Example of OR and eval() expression casuing NPE
+Example of the executable model not compiling when updating objects ina for loop from a collected list.